umamimolecule/azure-durablefunctions-management/README.md

     "continuationToken": null
 }
 ```
+b.
 Lets now purge the history for this instance by issuing the following POST request in Postman:
 ```
 http://localhost:7071/api/orchestration/instances/03517277886f4e2988d0b63627b994dc/purgeInstanceHistory
 ```
+c.
 Make sure to replace the ID above with the actual value for your instance.
 Now run this GET query again:
 ```
 http://localhost:7071/api/orchestration/instances
 ```